 These large-scale accidents cause environmental damage and put all workers at risk of exposure, fires, and injury.
 Rescue workers, cleaners, and other nearby people are also at risk.

-The consequences can range from mild to severe, depending on how bad the collision is and how many people are involved in the clean-up and rescue efforts.
+The consequences can range from mild to severe, depending on the severity of the collision and the number of people involved in the clean-up and rescue efforts.

 Examples of Maritime Chemical Accidents